jjuera-unr/cpe301-swamp-cooler/README.md

 the past minute, as well as the current system status.
 It also logs data with timestamps using a real-time clock module through the serial monitor.

-If you are a student looking to study or reuse parts of this code, please read the License section at the bottom of this document.

 ## Components Used

 - **Microcontroller**: [Arduino Atmega2560](https://www.arduino.cc/en/Main/ArduinoBoardMega2560)